Battle of the Alamo: Legacy

 According to Todish et al., "there can be little doubt that most Americans have probably formed many of their opinions on what occurred at the Alamo not from books, but from the various movies made about the battle."
+Stephen L. Hardin points out that contrary to "many movies and other works of fiction....
+There is simply no evidence to support the notion that the sacrifice of the Alamo garrison allowed Houston to raise and train an army."

 The first film version of the battle appeared in 1911, when Gaston Méliès directed The Immortal Alamo.
 The battle became more widely known after it was featured in the 1950s Disney miniseries Davy Crockett, which was largely based on myth.
-Within several years, John Wayne directed and starred in one of the best-known, but questionably accurate, film versions, 1960's The Alamo.
+Within several years, John Wayne directed and starred in one of the best-known, though inaccurate, film versions, 1960's The Alamo.
 Another film also called The Alamo was released in 2004.
 CNN described it as possibly "the most character-driven of all the movies made on the subject".
 It is also considered more faithful to the actual events than other movies.

 Several songwriters have been inspired by the Battle of the Alamo.
 Tennessee Ernie Ford's "The Ballad of Davy Crockett" spent 16 weeks on the country music charts, peaking at No. 4 in 1955.
 Marty Robbins recorded a version of the song "The Ballad of the Alamo" in 1960 which spent 13 weeks on the pop charts, peaking at No. 34.
 Jane Bowers' song "Remember the Alamo" has been recorded by artists including Johnny Cash, Willie Nelson, and Donovan.
 British hard rock band Babe Ruth's 1972 song "The Mexican" pictures the conflict through the eyes of a Mexican soldier.
 Singer-songwriter Phil Collins collected hundreds of items related to the battle, narrated a light and sound show about the Alamo, and has spoken at related events.
 In 2014 Collins donated his entire collection to the Alamo via the State of Texas.

 The U.S. Postal Service issued two postage stamps in commemoration of Texas Statehood and the Battle of Alamo.
 The "Remember the Alamo" battle cry, as well as the Alamo Mission itself appear on the current version of the reverse side of the seal of Texas.

 The battle also featured in episode 13 of The Time Tunnel, "The Alamo", first aired in 1966, and episode 5 of season one of the TV series Timeless, aired 2016.